terraware/terraserver/docs/mqtt.md

 ## Topics

-The MQTT topic hierarchy is the same as the resource hierarchy and has the following path elements.
+Clients can use the MQTT broker to send and receive arbitrary messages to each other, and can use whatever naming scheme they like for the topics of such messages.

+The server pays attention to messages whose topics are the paths of folders in the resource hierarchy.
+The resources data model allows an arbitrary tree of folders, but typically, resource folders will be arranged in an ordered hierarchy like this:

-1. Organization folder name, 1 path element.
+1. Organization folder name, typically 1 path element.
-2. Controller folder name, 1 path element. **Q: Is this always a direct child of the org?**
+2. Controller folder name, typically 1 path element.
+This usually corresponds to a site.
-3. Device group, 1 or more path elements. **Q: I am not sure what the correct term for this is**
+3. Device group, 1 or more path elements.
+This might group devices by type and/or by location within a site.
-4. Device identifier, 1 path element.
+4. Device identifier, typically 1 path element.
+This groups together the individual resources associated with a single device.

 So, for example, a topic of `treehuggers/easterisland/quarry/moai-1` would mean the device `moai-1` in the quarry at the Treehuggers organization's Easter Island site.

-For messages that don't pertain to individual devices, only the first two path elements are included in the topic, e.g., `treehuggers/easterisland`.
+The server ignores any message whose topic isn't the path of a folder resource.

 ## Authentication

+Clients and the Terraware server have to authenticate themselves to the MQTT broker to publish and receive messages.
+[A custom authentication plugin for Mosquitto](/mqtt_auth) implements the authentication scheme described here.

+There are two authentication schemes, token-based and key-based.

+### Token authentication

+Token-based authentication is used by browser clients and Terraware Server itself.
+They both act as clients from the MQTT broker's point of view.

-The system authenticates to the MQTT broker by generating an auth token and presenting it as the password with a username of `token`.
+An MQTT client authenticates to the MQTT broker by generating an auth token and presenting it as the password with a username of `token` during the initial MQTT connection handshake.
 The token is always a string value with comma-delimited fields:

-1. `0`
+1. Version number, currently always `0`
 2. Integer POSIX timestamp
-3. `0` (this is nonzero when users connect to the broker, but always zero when the server connects)
+3. User ID, always `0` for server-initiated connections
 4. A 10-character random alphanumeric nonce
 5. See below

 The last field is the base64 encoding of the SHA-512 hash of the UTF-8 encoding of a string with the following comma-delimited fields:

 1. The timestamp value from field 2 of the enclosing message
-2. The value of field 3 of the enclosing message (`0`)
+2. The user ID (`0` for server-initiated connections)
 3. The value of field 4 of the enclosing message (the 10-character nonce)
 4. A salt string, configured in the server settings
-5. Nothing (final field is empty, that is, the string ends with a comma; this is nonempty when users connect to the broker but empty for the server)

-On the broker side, the token is checked against the database using a custom [authentication plugin for Mosquitto](https://github.com/terraware/terraware-server/tree/master/mqtt_auth).
+5. For user-initiated connections, a salted hash of the user's password.
+This field is empty for server-initiated connections. **TODO: Document password hashing.**

+### Key authentication

+Key-based authentication is used by controllers.

+**TODO: Document key-based authentication, including why it's used on controllers.**

 ## Payload formats